zamronypj/fano-app/README.md

 ### Lazarus user

 While you can use Lazarus IDE, it is not mandatory tool.
-Any text editor for code editing (Atom, Visual Studio Code, Sublime, Vim etc) will suffice.
+Any text editor for code editing (Atom, Visual Studio Code, Sublime, Vim etc) should suffice.